Omitted variable bias of Lasso-based inference methods: A finite sample analysis: Introduction

-Here $Y_{i}$ is the outcome, $D_{i}$ is the scalar treatment variable of interest, and $X_{i}$ is a $(1\times p)$-dimensional vector of additional control variables.
-To focus on the impact of under-selection and facilitate the exposition, we assume that (\ref{eq:main-y}) and (\ref{eq:main-d}) share the same set of $k$ non-zero coefficients.
-In this paper, we study the performance of post double Lasso and the debiased Lasso for estimating and making inferences (e.g., constructing confidence intervals) on the treatment effect $\alpha^{\ast}$.
+Here $Y_{i}$ is the outcome, $D_{i}$ is the scalar treatment variable of interest, and $X_{i}$ is a $(1\times p)$-dimensional vector of control variables.
+In the main text, we focus on the performance of post double Lasso for estimating and making inferences (e.g., constructing confidence intervals) on the treatment effect $\alpha^{\ast}$ in settings where $p$ can be larger than or comparable to $n$.
+We present results for debiased Lasso in Appendix \ref{app: debiased lasso}.